-The History Quest series serves as an introduction to world history that is written from a secular perspective.
-History Quest will eventually replace the entire History Odyssey, Level One series that is also published by Pandia Press.
-(The other levels of History Odyssey are not being replaced.)
-The biggest difference between the two series is that History Odyssey relies entirely on the use of books from other publishers (e.g., Hillyer’s A Child’s History of the World), while the History Quest courses primarily use books published by Pandia Press.
-(You will still use supplemental books such as The Usborne Encyclopedia of World History with the History Quest courses.)
+The History Quest series serves as an introduction to world and U.S. history from a secular perspective.
+History Quest has replaced the entire History Odyssey series, also published by Pandia Press.
+The biggest difference between the two series was that History Odyssey relied entirely on books from other publishers (e.g., Hillyer’s A Child’s History of the World), while History Quest primarily use books published by Pandia Press.
+(You will still use supplemental books such as The Usborne Encyclopedia of World History with the History Quest courses for world history.)

 Each course has its own History Quest core text—a compilation of well-written history and stories—and a study guide.
-The core texts are written primarily for use as read-aloud books for children in grades one through four, and the study guides provide activities for those grade levels.
+The world history core texts are written primarily for use as read-aloud books for children in grades one through four, and the study guides provide activities for those grade levels.
 Older students in fifth and sixth grade can read the core texts as part of a unit study or along with another resource that provides appropriate grade-level assignments.
+The United States course is written for grades three through six.

-Both the core texts and study guides are available in either print or digital versions.
+Both the core texts and study guides are available in print and digital versions.
 Audiobook versions are also available—these can be huge time-savers for busy parents, a help to auditory learners, and another way to reinforce learning.

 Modern History Bridge

-There will eventually be a third History Quest course covering world history, titled Modern Times, that will complete the cycle of world history for the elementary grades.
+Eventually, Modern Times, the third History Quest course, will complete the cycle of world history for the elementary grades.
 Until that course becomes available, there is a gap in history coverage after the first two History Quest courses and before students are ready for the first book of the History Odyssey series.
 In the meantime, Pandia Press has created Modern History Bridge from their former History Odyssey guides for the elementary level.
 Modern History Bridge is a year-long, modern history course geared toward grades three through seven.
-The style of the course is that of History Odyssey.
 It uses The Story of the World: Volume 4, The Usborne Encyclopedia of World History: with Internet Links, a classic novel, a biography of Thomas Edison, Number the Stars by Lois Lowry, and The Breadwinner by Deborah Ellis.
-You can read my review of History Odyssey for information about how this temporary course works.

-The History Quest: Early Times core text was written by Lisa Hawkins, and History Quest: Middle Times was written by Lindsey Sodano, but they share the same approach and style of writing.
+The History Quest: Early Times core text was written by Lisa Hawkins, and both History Quest: Middle Times and History Quest: United States History & Civics were written by Lindsey Sodano, but they share the same approach and style of writing.
 These core texts were written to be both engaging for children and strongly based on historical facts.
 Written from a secular point of view, they combine storytelling with the presentation of more-comprehensive historical information.

-These core texts avoid the promotion of religious, cultural, or political agendas, and they include information about influential women and underrepresented groups who are often ignored.
-They include the discussion of various religions and their practices without promoting any of them.
+The world history core texts avoid promoting religious, cultural, or political agendas, but the United States core text has decidedly progressive content.
+All of the core texts include information about influential women and underrepresented groups.
+They include discussions about various religions and their practices without promoting any of them.
 Christianity receives very little attention in contrast to the discussion of other religions which might seem odd to some readers since Christianity has had a far broader impact than some of the other religions.

 Each chapter in the core texts is written in two parts: a broad historical overview of events is followed by a “History Hop" that tells the story of particular people within that era and location.
 The broader history is written in a way that helps children make connections.
 For example, in History Quest: Early Times, Hawkins introduces the Andean civilization by saying: